The Chemistry Department at UAF has a wide range of modern instruments available for research, and undergraduate and graduate instruction.

 This instrument was also obtained with NSF funding as part of a Separation Science package including new experiments for undergraduate laboratory classes.
-The CE separates liquid-phase molecules with an electric charge that migrate down a narrow capillary under the influence of a 10,000-volt electric field.
-Charged molecules such as amino acids, proteins, and nucleic acids are often separated by CE.
+The CE separates charged molecules that migrate down a narrow liquid-filled capillary under the influence of a 10,000-volt electric field.
+Molecules with a non-zero charge, such as amino acids, proteins, and nucleic acids, are often separated by CE.

 UV-Visible Diode Array Spectrometers

-We have three Hewlett Packard 8452A and one Hewlett Packard 8453A diode array UV/VIS spectrophotometers for quantitative analysis of UV absorbing and visibly colored solutes.
-They all operate under the Windows ChemStation software.
+We have three Hewlett Packard 8452A and one Hewlett Packard 8453A diode array UV/VIS spectrophotometers for quantitative analysis of UV-absorbing and colored solutes.

 A research-quality Thermo Scientific Nicolet iS50 FT-IR spectrometer is used for structural characterization of organic compounds and for quantitative analysis of certain gaseous and liquid phase solutes in organic, analytical, and physical chemistry labs.
 We have a 10-m gas sampling cell and sampling hardware for diffuse reflectance, attenuated total reflectance, and external reflectance geometries.